King of the Underworld (1952 film)

 King of the Underworld is a 1952 British crime film directed by Victor M. Gover and starring Tod Slaughter, Patrick Barr and Tucker McGuire.
-It was written by John Gilling.
-It was followed by a sequel Murder at Scotland Yard (1953).
+It was written by John Gilling, and was followed by a sequel Murder at Scotland Yard (1953).

+Preservation status

+The British Film Institute National Archive holds a collection of stills but no film or video materials.

 Plot

 A master criminal is hunted by the police after committing a series of crimes.